Sheriff Powers

 Apart from a statutory authority, a sheriff may take goods which are the property of the judgment debtor only.
 If there is a doubt, the sheriff may take goods and interpleading.
 Interpleader is a procedure which requires third parties to claim ownership of goods in the possession or custody of the party who interpleads.

-The Common Law Procedure Act 1853 allows monies including cheques, bills of exchange, promissory notes, bonds, specialty debts and bank notes to be seized by a sheriff.
-Documents such as security for monies belonging to the person which is subject to the order may be seized.
+The Common Law Procedure Act 1853 allows monies, including cheques, bills of exchange, promissory notes, bonds, speciality debts and banknotes, to be seized by a sheriff.
+Documents such as security for monies belonging to the person who is subject to the order may be seized.

-Jointly own assets may be seized, leaving the other co-owner to claim a share of the proceeds of the sale.
-The sheriff may seize goods in which debtor has an interest, which is capable of realisation by sale, notwithstanding that he is not the full or principal owner.
+Jointly owned assets may be seized, leaving the other co-owner to claim a share of the proceeds of the sale.
+The sheriff may seize goods in which the debtor has an interest, which is capable of realisation by sale, notwithstanding that he is not the full or principal owner.

 Exempt Goods

-Under a the walking possession agreement, the sheriff may assume control of the goos, while leaving them in the custody of the judgment debtor or another.
+Under a walking possession agreement, the sheriff may assume control of the goods while leaving them in the custody of the judgment debtor or another.
 If there is no such agreement, the goods which have been seized may be deemed to have been abandoned or relinquished from seizure.

 Sale